abrahamchandy95/MockTxns/README.md

 At issuance the policy draws:
 - APR: lognormal, median 22%, σ = 0.25, clamped to [8%, 36%] (Fed G.19 Q4 2024 average 21.5%).
-- Limit: lognormal around persona credit limit, σ = 0.65 (Experian 2024 avg $29,855).
+- Limit: lognormal around persona credit limit, σ = 0.65.
+(Context: Experian Q3 2023 average total credit limit across all of a consumer's cards was $29,855; per-card persona limits sit deliberately below that aggregate.)
 - Cycle day: uniform [1, 28].
 - Autopay mode: 40% full, 10% minimum, 50% manual.

-Stats anchors: 84% of US adults have ≥1 card (Fed 2023); average balance carried $6,580 (TransUnion Q3 2024).
+Stats anchors: 82% of US adults have ≥1 card (Fed SHED 2023); average balance carried $6,580 (TransUnion Q4 2024).

 **Lifecycle generator** processes each billing cycle:
 1. Purchases accumulate on the card.
 2. Each purchase probabilistically produces a refund (0.6%, 1–14 day delay) or chargeback (0.1%, 7–45 day delay) **from the same merchant that received the charge** — no synthetic refund counterparty.
 3. Cycle-end: compute average balance via piecewise-constant integration; if out of grace and there is a debt integral, charge interest at `APR × interval_days / 365`.
 4. Minimum due = max(2% of statement, $25).
 Autopay mode drives payment amount (full / min / manual).
 Manual splits into pay-full (35%), partial Beta(2, 5) (30%), minimum (25%), miss (10%).
 Late by cycle has 8% probability with 1–20 day delay.
-5. Late fee $32 fires if not paid by due date (+grace_days default 25).
+5. Late fee $32 fires if not paid by due date (+grace_days default 25). ($32 is the CARD Act safe-harbor level restored when the CFPB's $8 cap was vacated in April 2025; real schedules step to ~$43 for repeat violations, which the model simplifies to a flat fee.)

 ## Banking Mechanics